boyanio/wasm-wheel/README.md

 ### Build & Run

+Compilation is done via Docker.
 The following command will compile all sources to WASM and set up a HTTP server on port 8080.
 You can then access the site on `http://localhost:8080`.

 ```
 $> npm run build